WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 With PGP signatures you can verify that the software package you download is actually the one by the developers.
 Every release of Wasabi is signed by [zkSNACKs](https://zksnacks.com/), the company behind Wasabi.
 You can verify that the PGP key [6FB3 872B 5D42 292F 5992 0797 8563 4832 8949 861E](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) is actually the one of [zkSNACKs](https://pgp.key-server.io/search/zksnacks) by exploring the [web of trust](https://en.wikipedia.org/wiki/Web_of_trust).
-When you have a software package that was signed by this key, then you can be sure that this is an official release approved by Adam.
+When you have a software package that was signed by this key, then you can be sure that this is an official release approved by zkSNACKs.
 This protects you against malicious man in the middle attacks where bad guys give you a fake version of Wasabi with malicious code.

 @[youtubePlaylist](PLPj3KCksGbSZkVpgAZjAFfFp4D0SHLnFw,psl35MisYxo)